soignezmoich/vac-engine/README.md

 The application can serve several different processors, each on it's own **portal**.
 A portal provides a pair of endpoint:

-1. The "info" endpoint returns the description of the input to provide to and the output to expect from the processor.
+1. The `info` endpoint returns the description of the input to provide to and the output to expect from the processor.
-2. The "run" portal that accepts the anonymised profile as input and returns the vaccination opportunities.
+2. The `run` portal that accepts the anonymised profile as input and returns the vaccination opportunities.

 ### Web application